downloadpgm/jupyter_pyspark_client_yarn_cluster_dockerized/README.md

-# Spark client running into YARN cluster in Docker
+# Jupyter client running into YARN cluster in Docker

 Apache Spark is an open-source, distributed processing system used for big data workloads.